-For purposes of this criterion, thermal energy-generating renewables are defined as using renewable energy sources for space heating or cooling, pre-heating of ventilation air or domestic water heating.
+For purposes of this criterion, thermal energy-generating renewables are defined as using renewable energy sources for space heating or cooling, pre-heating of ventilation air entering in the building or domestic water heating.
 Schools can use solar thermal collectors to provide space heating or hot water for lavatories, showers, kitchens, and pools.